tsloughter/rebar3.org/content/en/docs/Profiles.md

 excerpt: ""
 ---

-## !
-Dependencies and Profiles !
+{{% blocks/callout type="warning" title="Dependencies and Profiles" %}}
  Dependencies will always be compiled with the `prod` profile applied to their configuration.
 No other (besides `default`, of course) is used on any dependency.
 Even though they are configured for `prod` the dependency will still be fetched to the profile directory for the profile it is declared under.
 For example, a dependency in the top level `deps` will be under `_build/default/lib` and  dependency under the profile `test` will be fetched to `_build/test/lib`, and both will be compiled with their `prod` profile configuration applied.
+{{% /blocks/callout %}}

 In any project, there's invariably a set of options that are desired depending on the task run or the role of the person running the task.

 In Erlang projects for example, the most common example is dependencies required only for test runs, such as mocking libraries or specific testing tools or frameworks.

 Rebar3 addresses such requirements with the concept of *profiles*.
 A profile is a set of configuration settings to be used only in one of these specific contexts, overriding or complementing the regular configuration.
 Their objective is to be able to support multiple development use cases, while keeping things repeatable and without requiring external tools or environment values to do that work.

 A profile for a run can be specified in three different ways:

 1. the `REBAR_PROFILE` environment variable